Unsupervised Evaluation of Deep Audio Embeddings for Music Structure Analysis: Scores according to the downstream segmentation algorithm

 \section{Scores according to the downstream segmentation algorithm}

 In this section, we present three figures: one for each downstream segmentation algorithm (Figure~\ref{fig:cbm_best} for CBM, Figure~\ref{fig:foote_best} for Foote, and Figure~\ref{fig:lsd_best} for LSD).
-Hyperparameters are selected per model, as the best on average across all datasets (as in Table 1. of the main article).
+Hyperparameters are selected in the cross-dataset condition: as the best performing set per model, and across all datasets (as in Table 1. of the main article; see Sec.~\ref{sec:hyperparam_selection} of the main paper for more details).

 These results demonstrate consistent improvements when using deep models, with MATPAC++ and M2D achieving notably high scores.
 In contrast, DAC and AudioMAE are the worst-performing models.
 These findings confirm that using deep embeddings instead of standard features can substantially enhance segmentation performance, regardless of the downstream algorithm used.